selganor74/DDDTools.ts/README.md

 ## Usage

-Package can be installed via npm from registry https://npm.loccioni.com.
+Build via "grunt build"
-Once installed you need to reference **node_modules/typescript-ddd-tools/build/browser/ddd-tools.js** in your **index.html**, and reference **ddd-tools.d.ts** in the same directory to have typescript ambient definitions.
+Once built you need to reference **node_modules/typescript-ddd-tools/build/browser/ddd-tools.js** in your **index.html**, and reference **ddd-tools.d.ts** in the same directory to have typescript ambient definitions.
 The library is quite invasive, meaning that it is impossible to use different